telerik/kendo-ui-core/docs/web/grid/how-to/AngularJS/use-angularjs-popup-edit-template.md

 ---
-title: Use AngularJS in popup editor template
+title: Use AngularJS in Popup Editor Templates
-page_title: Use AngularJS in popup editor template
+page_title: Use AngularJS in Popup Editor Templates | Kendo UI Grid Widget
-description: Kendo UI Grid example that demontrates how to use AngularJS in Grid popup editor template.
+description: "Learn how to use AngularJS in a Kendo UI Grid popup editor template."
+slug: howto_use_angularin_popup_editor_templates_grid
 ---

-# Use AngularJS in popup editor template
+# Use AngularJS in Popup Editor Templates

-The example below demonstrates how to use AngularJS directives in custom Grid popup editor template.
+The example below demonstrates how to use AngularJS directives in a custom Grid popup editor template.

 The dataItem is made dirty via `ng-change` (for HTML elements) and `k-on-change` (for Kendo UI widget).
 Otherwise the DataSource will not update modified data items.

-#### Example:
+###### Example

 ```html
     <div id="example" ng-app="KendoDemos">